seniorjoinu/tokens/README.md

 * Both tokens only use linear memory for storage and therefore are not upgrade-ready.
 * Both tokens use untrustworthy getters (without certified variables).
+* Only client code for rust is implemented by now